clarktrimble/ba-blog/content/blog/stator/index.md

 ## Compose

 With four services in the mix, we'll bring in docker-compose to help manage the development environment.
+While not cutting-edge, compose still feels good for rounding up a few stand-alone servers for dev.

 The compose file: